eapowertools/qs-admin-playbook/docs/asset_management/tasks/remove_disable_unused_tasks.md

 ## Suggested Actions

 **Ensure daily task spot-checks are followed to rectify erroring tasks.
 The below section assumes those have been handled and accounted for.
-Refer to: [Remove/Quarantine Unused Apps](..\..\system_spot_check\tasks.md)**
+Refer to: [System Spot Check: Tasks](../../system_spot_check/tasks.md)**

 ### Priority